 Night of the Radishes is held in the zocalo on the 23rd of December.
 This festival involves carving various figures out of radishes and displaying them in the zocalo.
 This festival is fun because it also includes throwing pots against walls of buildings.

 Vendors sell bunuelos, a type of pancake, in a small orange pot.
-After eating this you turn around backwards to a large wall against a church, and make a wish, and then fling the pot over your head as hard as you can.
-Soon you can hear the sound of this breaking pot.
-The ground is literally covered with shards and fragments of orange broken pottery.
+After eating this, turn around backwards to a large wall against a church, make a wish, and then fling the pot over your head as hard as you can.
+For some reason there is something satisfying about hearing your pot break against this wall and you immediately want to buy more bunelos.
+The ground is literally covered with shards and fragments of broken orange pottery.
 This is an interesting festival indeed!